Short assured tenants

 - tell the First-Tier Tribunal Housing and Property Chamber (the Tribunal) they want to evict you

-If your tenancy hasn't run out but your landlord has certain grounds to evict you, they don't have to send you a notice to quit – they can just go straight to the notice of proceedings.
+If your tenancy has not run out but your landlord has certain grounds to evict you, they do not have to send you a notice to quit – they can just go straight to the notice of proceedings.

 If your tenancy has run out